SauronClaus/FCT/Franchises/readMe.txt

 7. Stretch Goals!
 These goals are the far out ones.
 Typically, if they're accomplished, the majority of the plot doesn't happen.
 8. The character inserts!
 These are splitted with a "|", and just tell the things which characters to replace.
 9. Antagonist Inserts!
 These are splitted with a "|" as well.
+10. Minion inserts!
+The minions of the Antagonist.
+Ya know, that big horde.
-10. Artifact!
+11. Artifact!
 The MacGuffin.
 The "Thing" that everyone wants, be it the Infinity Gauntlet, Loki's Scepter, etc.
-11. Theme Song- the theme for the franchise/story.
+12. Theme Song- the theme for the franchise/story.
 Use the song name|song link from before.
-12. Franchise- the franchise set.
+13. Franchise- the franchise set.
-13. Brand- Overarching brand set for the francise.
+14. Brand- Overarching brand set for the francise.
-14. Medium- What medium is the franchise in?
+15. Medium- What medium is the franchise in?
-15. Color- The color for the franchise embed!
+16. Color- The color for the franchise embed!
 Make it purtty.
-16. Popularity (Low, Medium, High)- Be fair here.
+17. Popularity (Low, Medium, High)- Be fair here.
 "Low" is some niche story- a YA novel or some random TV Show, "Medium" is something somewhat known (maybe the name has been heard, if not the properties), and "High" is something extremely well-known, like "Star Wars" or something.
-17. Power Level- What is the average power level of the characters in the franchise?
+18. Power Level- What is the average power level of the characters in the franchise?
 Rough estimate.